isomerpages/nlb-biblioasia/_oct-to-dec-2012/iremembermagazines: Our Love Affair With Magazines.md

 <div style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6"> <b>Legal Deposit</b>is a national library function practised in many countries to preserve a nation’s published heritage for posterity.
 This statutory obligation is currently mandated under the National Library Board Act – Chapter 197 No. 5 of 1995 at Part II, Section 10.
 It requires all publishers (individuals and organisations, commercial and non-commercial) to deposit two copies of publications that are produced and released in Singapore for sale or public distribution.
 Through Legal Deposit, Singapore-published materials in all formats are collected from the past, present to the future.
 More information is available at <a href="https://www.nlb.gov.sg/depositapp/">https://www.nlb.gov.sg/depositapp/</a>.
 </div>

-<b> Acknowledgements</b> <br><br> The iremembermagazines: our love affair with magazines exhibition is generously sponsored by Singapore Press Holdings (SPH), and was launched on 10 September 2012 at the Central Public Library.
-Copyright to the magazine covers is owned by the respective publishing companies.
+<b> Acknowledgements</b> <br><br> <i>The iremembermagazines: our love affair with magazines exhibition is generously sponsored by Singapore Press Holdings (SPH), and was launched on 10 September 2012 at the Central Public Library.
+Copyright to the magazine covers is owned by the respective publishing companies.</i>

 <div>
 <b>Barbara Quek</b> is a Senior Librarian from the National Library Heritage Division.
 She worked in the SAFTI Military Institute Library from 1995 to 2006.
 Prior to that, she was an assistant editor for <i>Pointer</i> journal, editor for <i>Pioneer</i> magazine in the Ministry of Defence.
 She co-authored the research paper “The value of print literacy in the education of young children in Singapore” which was published in <i>The international journal of the book,</i> Volume 1 (2003).